MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-linux-vm.md

 The Contoso security team review the OSTICKETWEB and OSTICKETMYSQLVMs to determine any security issues.

 - The team reviews the network security groups (NSGs) for the VMs to control access.
 NSGs are used to ensure that only traffic allowed to the application can pass.
-- The team also considers securing the data on the VM disks using Disk encryption and Azure KeyVault.
+- The team also considers securing the data on the VM disks using Disk encryption and Azure Key Vault.

 [Read more](/azure/security/azure-security-best-practices-vms) about security practices for VMs.